vuejs-translations/docs-cs/src/guide/essentials/reactivity-fundamentals.md

     this.debouncedClick = _.debounce(this.click, 500)
   },
   unmounted() {
-    // je vhodné časovač zrušit
+    // je vhodné časovač zrušit,
     // když je komponenta odstraněna
     this.debouncedClick.cancel()
   },